amqp-node/amqplib/channel_api.md

 });
 ```

-In practice this means the `options` argument must be supplied, at
-least as an empty object.

 There are, broadly speaking, two uses for confirms.
 The first is to be
 able to act on the information that a message has been accepted, for
 example by responding to an upstream request.
 The second is to rate